 Prophet Muhammad (peace be upon him), our messenger, the most beloved to Allah is in his first tears at the age of six years old.
 Children of six years old in our days are playing, they’re happy, they are mocking around, they don’t know what’s going on.

 But the Prophet at the age of six, an orphan, had to encounter this first encounter.
-How heavy would it be on a six-year-old to encounter this, but, you know, this was the first of this extreme compassion that the Prophet had to learn.
+How heavy would it be on a six-year-old to encounter this, but this was the first of this extreme compassion that the Prophet had to learn.

 For after that, every time he saw an orphan, or a person who had lost his mother or parents, he was the first to understand their pain.
 He understood their pain more than what they understood.